katafalque/livebetting/README.md

 # Summary

-* This spring boot 3.3 project implemented with Java 17
+* This spring boot 3.3 project implemented with Java 17 and maven

 # How to use